-Here in N Florida, it's time to plant your fall food garden, now through the end of October.
+Here in the Deep South, September through the end of October is the time to plant your fall food garden.
 When most folks think garden, they think spring: tomatoes, cucumbers, squash, green beans, peppers, etc. While I do love tomatoes, the fall-- here in Jacksonville-- is the most pleasant and bountiful season to grow!
 In the fall you can grow salad greens like lettuce, arugula, spinach; cooking greens like collards, kale, mustards; root crops (other than potatoes) like turnips, carrots, radishes, beets; the garlic/onion family of crops; and many herbs (other than basil) such as parsley and cilantro, which actually do better in the fall than spring.

 But let me back up.
 Beyond the greater range of fall options, why do I love growing food in the fall?
 It's simple really: less bugs, less heat, less work, more production, all the while looking gorgeous!

 Heat and bugs go together.
 As the temperature goes down, so do the number of bugs trying to eat up your garden.
 And, as the heat drops each passing day, it becomes more and more pleasant to check on and harvest from your food garden, so you're more likely to actually benefit from what your garden produces.

 There's less work in a fall food garden than in a spring/summer garden because none of the fall crops require staking and tying; plus there are fewer weeds sprouting.

 In terms of production, you get far more per square foot in the cool season than you will in the warm season.
 For instance, in a square foot in a warm season garden if you grow green beans, you'll likely yield a handful or two.
 In the same space in the fall, you could yield as much as 12 heads of lettuce.